Please note that Tapas no longer supports Internet Explorer.

 Karrie’s mom let out a sigh.
 “You two…”

 A warmth spread through the house giving it a cozy atmosphere.
 My father and Karrie’s were busy arguing on what a girl like me wanted to wish for.
 Sighs could be heard cutting through their points as they became more and more ridiculous.
-Karrie and Eric were busy trying to shove another spoonful of cake into themselves.
-And my mom, with her gentle purple eyes, was busy looking at me.
+Karrie and Eric were busy trying to shove another spoonful of cake into themselves and Eric even burped.
+And my mom.
+With her gentle purple eyes, was busy looking at me with a smile.

 “My wish…” The room went quiet.

-It was awkward at first, but today, on such a happy day, my mouth smiled naturally.
+It was awkward at first, but today, on such a happy day, my mouth curved naturally.
 The air felt refreshing as it grazed my grinning teeth.
 All of them smiled expectantly at me, the birthday girl, to announce her wish.
-I had it.
+I made one.

 “My wish is to always have days like–” A knock on the front door interrupted me.

 “Sorry Esther, excuse me for a bit.”
-My father lifted his heavy body from the table.
-Following him with my eyes as he went to the door.
+Father lifted his heavy body from the table.
+I followed him with my eyes as he went to the door.

 “Raviel?
 What are you doing here?”
 It was the lady with the pants and blue hair.
 She wore a thick dress today that was covered in glittering snow.
-The room had immediately melted them.
+The inside air had immediately melted them.

 “A messenger?
 From who?”
 He grasped the letter handed to him, flipping it over a few times.